noseglasses/Leidokos-CMake/README.md

 cd build
 ```

-3. Setup the CMake build system
+3. Setup the CMake build system (this will use CMake's default generator for your platform)
 ```
 cmake ..
 ```